Speeding up VP9 Intra Encoder with Hierarchical Deep Learning Based Partition Prediction: VP9 Intra-mode Superblock Partition Database

 We encoded each content at three resolutions: $1920 \times 1080$, $1280 \times 720$ and $960 \times 540$.
 The partition pattern selected by the RDO on each superblock depends on both its visual content, as well as the QP value chosen for that superblock.
 Thus, we modified the VP9 decoder from the \textit{libvpx} package to record the computed partition tree $\mathcal{P}$ of each superblock, in the form described in Section \ref{subsec:outputrep}, along with the corresponding QP value $\mathcal{Q}$ while decoding the intra frames of the VP9 encoded bitstreams.

 In order to obtain the raw pixel data corresponding to the superblocks of each VP9 encoded video, the source videos were converted to a YCbCr 4:2:0 8-bit representation, then downsampled to the encode resolution via Lanczos resampling, if the source and the encode were at different resolutions.
 Following this process, the luma channels of non-overlapping $64\times64$ blocks were extracted from the source frames at the encode resolution.
+These steps constitute the preprocessing stage shown in Fig. \ref{fig:overview}.
 Denote this superblock pixel data by $\mathcal{S}$.
 Thus, each sample of our database may be expressed by a tuple $(\mathcal{S},\mathcal{Q},\mathcal{P})$.
 If the frame width or height (or both) is not exactly divisible by 64, the VP9 encoder zero pads the frame boundaries to construct superblocks of size $64 \times 64$ at the boundaries during encoding.
 However, we excluded the boundary superblocks with partial zero padding from our database.